Newborn Baby Skin Types

 Mongolian spots

 Mongolian spots are blue or purple-colored splotches on the baby's lower back and buttocks .
-Over 80 percent of African-American, Asian, and Indian babies have Mongolian spots, but occur in dark-skinned babies of all races.
+Over 80 percent of African-American, Asian, and Indian babies have Mongolian spots but occur in dark-skinned babies of all races.
 The spots are caused by a concentration of pigmented cells and usually disappear in the first four years of life.

 Erythema toxicum

 Erythema toxicum is also called erythema toxicum neonatorum (ETN).
 It is a red rash on a newborn baby that's often described as "flea bites", common on the chest and back, but may be found all over.
 About half of all babies develop this condition in the first few days of life.
 Erythema toxicum isn't dangerous, doesn't require any treatment, and disappears by itself in a few days.
-The point of skin care is to avoid over-washing the baby’s skin.

 Acne neonatorum (baby acne)